 Ports also work closely with the Ports Division of the Oregon Economic Development Department to increase funding for the Port Revolving Fund.
 This fund provides capital for development of public facilities such as sewer and water as well as providing job development assistance to existing or new industries located in port districts.
 Several businesses in the Hood River area have benefited from the Port Revolving Fund.

 The mission of the Port of Hood River, which was formed in 1933 as a result of the Bonneville Dam Project, has remained constant over the past years: to initiate, promote and maintain quality of life and a healthy economy throughout the Port District and the Columbia River Gorge.
-The Port of Hood River owns and operates the Hood River/White Salmon Bridge, the Hood River Airport, John Weber Business Park in Odell, the Expo Center facility, and the Hood River Marina and waterfront area.
-In addition, the Port has purchased and renovated for lease to various small businesses the former Diamond Cannery Complex in downtown Hood River.
-With renovation complete, these buildings are now back on the tax roles and are being sold back to the private sector.
+The Port of Hood River owns and operates the Hood River/White Salmon Bridge, the Ken Jernstedt Airfield, John Weber Business Park in Odell, the Hood River Marina, much of the waterfront area parks and open spaces, and a portfolio of over 50 leased properties within the Port District.
+As it had done with the former Diamond Cannery Complex in downtown Hood River, the Port purchased and renovated for lease or sale to various small businesses the former Lower Hanel Mill property in Odell.
+With the clean-up and develepmont-ready presparations complete, new building construction is ready on a former brownfield site.

 In order to continue their efforts to expand the state’s economy, ports look to their local communities for ideas and support on ways they can best serve their area.
 The Port of Hood River continues to welcome your ideas and suggestions